 Subscriptions are a fundamental part of every IT service, providing a link between a person or organization, the...

-Like subscriptions for other infrastructure-as-a-service offerings, Azure subscriptions establish the set of resources available to a user.
-For example, some subscriptions only include the use VMs, storage and SQL databases, or only the Mobile Apps services.
+Like subscriptions for other IaaS offerings, Azure subscriptions establish the set of resources available to a user.
+For example, some subscriptions only include the use of virtual machines, storage and SQL databases, or only the Mobile Apps services.

-Subscriptions get more complicated, however, in enterprises that use consolidated billing and have central controls over accounts, subscription creation and resource usage.
+Azure subscription management can get more complicated for enterprises that use consolidated billing and have central controls over accounts, subscription creation and resource usage.

 Azure subscriptions with a Microsoft EA

 Many organizations have Microsoft Enterprise Agreements (EAs) that cover licensing and support for their entire portfolio of Microsoft applications and services.
-These EAs provide discounts on Azure pricing and allow users to migrate software licenses from on-premises servers to Azure.
-Users with an EA also have access to the Azure Enterprise Portal, which provides billing and subscription management features.
+These EAs provide discounts on Azure pricing and enable users to migrate software licenses from on-premises servers to Azure.
+Users with an EA also have access to the Azure Enterprise Portal, which provides billing and subscription management features for Azure environments.

 For organizations with an EA, Azure subscriptions follow a four-level hierarchy: enterprise enrollment administrator, department administrator, account owner and service administrator.
 Enterprise administrators onboard their organization to Azure and can do the following:

 - Add accounts or associate existing accounts to an enrollment.
 An enrollment is a master account associated with an organization's EA, to which all other Azure subscriptions and bills are tied.
-When EA users sign up for Azure, they receive an enrollment number and access key that allows them to access the Azure EA Portal and perform admin tasks.
+When EA users sign up for Azure, they're assigned an enrollment number and access key that allows them to access the Azure EA Portal and perform admin tasks.

 - View usage data across all accounts.